How to Pack for a Day Hike: Packing List & Tips (2026)

 Check on Amazon

-CLIF bar chocolate chip
+CLIF energy bar

 CLIF Bar